Table of contents

 |This information has been updated to reflect recent scientific research as of July 2021.|

-Introduction (Part 1 of Is Tourette’s genetic?)
+What is Tourette’s?
+(Part 1 of Is Tourette’s genetic?)

 Tourette syndrome (TS), or tourette’s, is a congenital disorder of the nervous system.
 The main characteristics are involuntary movements (tics, from the French tic ‘nervous twitching’) and also tic-like outbursts of sound.
 Tourette syndrome and tic disorders are often characterized as sudden, uncontrolled, repetitive, rapid, and unwanted movements or sounds.
 Symptoms typically appear in childhood and vary in severity throughout life.